Joe Hall (ice hockey)

 Joseph Henry "Bad Joe" Hall (May 3, 1881 - April 5, 1919) was a Canadian professional ice hockey player.
 Known for his aggressive playing style, Hall played senior and professional hockey from 1902 to 1919, when he died as a result of the Spanish flu pandemic.
-He won the Stanley Cup twice with the Quebec Bulldogs and once with the Kenora Thistles, and became hospitalized while participating in the 1919 Stanley Cup Finals, which were cancelled on April 1, six hours before the deciding game and four days before he died.
+He won the Stanley Cup twice with the Quebec Bulldogs and once with the Kenora Thistles, and became hospitalized while participating in the 1919 Stanley Cup Final, which were cancelled on April 1, six hours before the deciding game and four days before he died.

 Career

 Hall was born in Milwich in Staffordshire, England.
 He moved with his family to Canada in 1884, initially going to Winnipeg, Manitoba before settling in Brandon, Manitoba.
 Details of Hall's life before 1902 are otherwise scarce.

 Hall with the Montreal Canadiens in 1917.

 Nicknamed "Bad Joe" for his aggressiveness on the ice, he played in the Manitoba Hockey Association (MHA) with the Brandon Wheat City Hockey Club, Winnipeg Rowing Club and Kenora Thistles between 1902 and 1907, and in the first fully professional league, the International Professional Hockey League (IHL), where he was a teammate of Cyclone Taylor on the Portage Lakes Hockey Club during the 1905–06 season.
 Between 1907 and 1909 he played for the Montreal Shamrocks, Montreal Hockey Club and Montreal Wanderers in the Eastern Canada Amateur Hockey Association (ECAHA), after having been expelled from the MHA in December 1907 for rough play.

 Between 1910 and 1917 Hall played in the National Hockey Association (NHA) as a member of the Quebec Bulldogs.
 On the Bulldogs he formed a successful defence pairing with Harry Mummery.
 He played for the Montreal Canadiens in their first two seasons in the National Hockey League from 1917 to 1919, after having been claimed from Quebec in the Dispersal Draft in November 1917.

 Hall won the Stanley Cup with the Kenora Thistles in 1907, as a spare player, for which he received a loving cup which is on display in the Hockey Hall of Fame.
 He won the Stanley Cup with the Quebec Bulldogs in consecutive years in 1912 and 1913.
 He also challenged for the Stanley Cup in 1904 with the Winnipeg Rowing Club, losing over three games to the Ottawa Hockey Club.